Weed Measurements Guide: From Grams to Ounces

 Factors Affecting Visual Size

-Several factors influence how much cannabis appears to be in a container:
+Several factors influence how much cannabis appears to be in a container.

 Remember: Weight determines both value and legality, not appearance.
 A quarter ounce weighs 7 grams regardless of how it looks in the container.